-You might think that emoji usage smacks of all the same problems that come with memes, but actually, that couldn’t be further from the truth.
+You might think that emoji usage smacks of all the same problems that come with memes, and you shouldn’t use them in your social media marketing.
+But actually, that couldn’t be further from the truth.
 Used well, emojis can be a powerful, personable, and just downright fun way to boost your ad copy and your campaigns.
 And, unlike memes, they won’t quickly go stale in a pop culture that’s rapidly evolving.
 They can also significantly increase your engagement.

 On Instagram, posts that used emojis received 17% more engagement than posts that didn’t in 2016.

 It’s all in knowing how and when to use them, and most importantly, with which audiences.
 Here are 4 rules you should follow to successfully deploy in your marketing.

 To start, you need to think about why you want to use emojis in your copy, and what story you’ll use them to tell.
 Brands have had great success using custom and branded emojis to start hashtag initiatives that can boost engagement, clickthrough rates, and even sales.
 You don’t need custom or brand-specific emojis to succeed at telling a story, though.
 Use a in a post that asks your followers to submit pics, or add ️ or for flair or urgency.
 Encourage your followers to send their loved ones a or ask them to tag your brand and talk about their favorite .
 There’s a huge range of possibilities as long as you can be creative with the internet’s second language.
 And speaking of being creative…

 It can be tough to be funny on command.
 But you don’t have to be a comedic genius to use emojis in your social postings – just keep your wits and your sense of humor about you, and you should be fine.
 Brands have used emojis to funny effect, like Domino’s simply spamming pizza slices: